aimee-mcneil-melville/ToDo-Full-Stack/README.md

 export default App
 ```

-The only thing we have here is a `render` function.
+Effectively this whole functional component is a `render` function.
 All it does is return some [markup](https://en.wikipedia.org/wiki/Markup_language), expressed as [JSX](https://jsx.github.io/).
 Instead of rendering a template, such as we do when using [Handlebars](https://handlebarsjs.com), we're dealing here with small chunks of the page at a time which are inserted into `index.html`.
 Each 'chunk' (component) can contain other components, some of which can be repeated to build lists of items on the page.

 ## The Dog component

 Let's try another component.
-In your editor, make a new component called `Dog.jsx` and save it into the `src/components` directory:
+In your editor, make a new component called `Dog.jsx` and save it into the `client/components` directory:

 ```jsx
 const Dog = props => {